haddocking/haddocking.github.io/education/molmod/index.md

 ---
 layout: page
-title: "Molecular Modelling & Simulation"
+title: "Structural Bioinformatics & Modelling"
-excerpt: "Introductory M.Sc course to molecular modelling and simulation"
+excerpt: "Introductory M.Sc course to structural bioinformatics and modelling"
 tags: [MODELLER, GROMACS, HADDOCK, molecular dynamics, homology modelling, docking, p53, MDM2]
 image:
   feature: pages/banner_education-thin.jpg
 ---

 ## About this course
-The Molecular Modelling course, created and maintained by the [Computational Structural Biology group](http://bonvinlab.org) of [Utrecht University](http://www.uu.nl), is aimed at those interested in learning homology modelling, molecular simulation, and docking of biological molecules.
+The Structural Bioinformatics & Modelling course, created and maintained by the [Computational Structural Biology group](http://bonvinlab.org) of [Utrecht University](http://www.uu.nl), is aimed at those interested in learning homology modelling, molecular simulation, and docking of biological molecules.
 The course material requires a solid understanding of molecular biology, namely of protein sequence and structure, as well as familiarity with basic chemistry concepts.
 Experience with a UNIX-like command-line environment is not required but helps tying the commands to the modelling concepts and the biology.

 The course is divided into three modules, each covering a particular modelling method.
 While the goal is to combine the three methods to answer a biological problem, each module can be followed independently.
 The two first modules, molecular dynamics and homology modelling, require installation of specific software packages: [GROMACS](http://www.gromacs.org), [MODELLER](https://salilab.org/modeller), and [HMMER](http://hmmer.janelia.org).
 Further, the homology modelling part relies heavily on MODELLER, which is free for academical use but nonetheless requires registration.
 The third module, data-driven docking, uses the [HADDOCK web server](http://haddocking.org), which, like MODELLER, requires registration but is free for academical users.
 The course material is available for free on [GitHub](http://github.com/haddocking/molmod) and makes use of virtualization software ([Virtualbox](http://virtualbox.org)).